remotestorage/remotestorage.js/README.markdown

 	mv my-unhosted-website/apache2.conf /etc/apache2/sites-available/my-unhosted-website
 	a2ensite my-unhosted-website
-	a2enmod dav
 	a2enmod dav_fs
 	a2enmod headers
 	/etc/init.d/apache2 restart

 After that, open the website in your browser and follow instructions from there.
+You may have to run 'a2dissite default' as well if you don't get a page with an install button on it.

 Any bugs or problems, please report them straight into the irc channel and if it is during the daytime in either Europe or the US while you read this, then we'll probably fix them right here and now.